Click thumbnail for normal view, text link for larger view.

 Spank-O-Matic II, Disassembled

-This whole approach to marketing their product against mine is quite fascinating.
-Attacking compressors instead of any actual product comparison speaks volumes about their view of the performance of the SOM II... that it spanks their ass ;) Compressors date back hundreds, even thousands -- if you count the basic bellows -- of years, and are all around us.
+Compressors date back hundreds of years (even thousands if you count the basic bellows), and are all around us.
 The vast majority of cooling devices -- including home and auto air conditioners, refrigerators, and freezers -- use a compressor.
 Dentists tools are powered by compressed air, as are many tools used in home, auto, and machine shops.
-Inflators blow up our balls and tires, baseboards are tacked in place using pneumatic nailers, big rigs use air brakes powered by a compressor, and the consumer air compressor has long been a staple among home tools.
-You can buy compressors all over the place, from Home Depot to Sears, Amazon to Walmart.
+Inflators blow up our balls (not those balls!) and tires, baseboards are tacked in place using pneumatic nailers, big rigs use air brakes powered by a compressor, and the consumer air compressor has long been a staple among home tools.
+You can buy compressors all over the place, from Home Depot to Sears, Amazon to Wallyworld.
 This is well and long-proven technology.
 And it works fabulously for spanking!

 Moisture and the Compressor Tank